noahfin/hudson-sinatra/README.md

 ```
 At the bottom of the document add.
 ```
-export PLACES_KEY="YOUR API KEY PAST INSIDE THE QUOTES"
+export PLACES_KEY="YOUR API KEY PASTE INSIDE THE QUOTES"

 ```
 Save the file and quit.